jalya001/Rudimentary-x86-32-OS/README.md

 |    19 | VIF  | Virtual Interrupt Flag               | |
 |    20 | VIP  | Virtual Interrupt Pending            | |
 |    21 | ID   | CPUID available                      | |

+EFLAGS start the same for r0 and r3 threads

 # 5 Protection
 It is useful to have a distinction between different privilege levels for protection purposes, although there is not much to protect in this case.
 Still, there are many important features built into the CPU that occur upon changing privilege levels, and so for a complete implementation of a simple orthodox OS, it is necessary.